std::mem::zeroed

 This function is safe to use since both types are asserted to be equal later during compilation after the concrete values for generic types become known.

-This function is useful for cases where the compiler may fails a type check that is expected to pass where
+This function is useful for cases where the compiler may fail a type check that is expected to pass where

 a user knows the two types to be equal.
 For example, when using arithmetic generics there are cases the compiler